davincicoders/davinci_command_line/chapters/introduction.md

 a notebook to collaborate with others or use it as a quick way to store references for your own personal use.

-Read the Evernote [guide](https://evernote.com/evernote/guide/mac/#1) for a quick tutorial
+Read the [Evernote Guide](https://evernote.com/evernote/guide/mac/#1) for a quick tutorial

-## Write down questions as they come to you
+### Write down questions as they come to you

 As you follow the exercises in this book, use Evernote to keep track of questions, write down handy commands, and paste web links that are helpful learning resources.
 Perhaps you have a question about `cd` like, "What happens when I try to `cd` into a file instead of a directory?"
 Write down your questions so you can ask them in class.

 Or better yet, write down questions so you can read a chapter without being interrupted.
 At the very end, investigate your questions on the internet.
 The best way to learn is to teach yourself and struggle with a concept instead of simply getting an answer from a more experienced mentor.